 - 1. Teachers are to record results on Student Profile.
 Student Profiles are completed and stored as per Head of Department direction - 2.
 Profiles in Senior Schooling will be identified by Subject and Year Level - 3.
-Profiles should indicate all students still enrolled at Helensvale State High School even if they have exited n 2 2024 the subject.
+Profiles should indicate all students still enrolled at Helensvale State High School even if they have exited the subject.